 Some diet gurus pretended to have the solution to weight loss, but were themselves overweight when they died (let’s not name names here).

-Who knows, maybe it’s too much pressure to be a high-profile health guru, that people expect you to be perfect all the time.
+Maybe it’s too much pressure to be a high-profile health guru.
+People expect you to be perfect all the time.
 Maybe some health gurus would have changed their minds about a few things they got wrong, but to maintain their image they refused to admit to others and themselves that their program did not work and that they needed to try something else.

 Maybe the type of person who writes diet books — mostly men — tend to be a certain overachiever type, bringing to their lives a certain stress that would not have occurred otherwise.